getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 Quite the parameter list!

 Luckily, most of the parameters have default values we can use.
-So, let's start with the following implementation:
+So let's kick things off with the following implementation:

 ```zig title="<code>src/main.zig</code>"
 const getty = @import("getty");